-There are an inordinate amount of phrases in everyday life that have derived from a nautical origin.
+There are an inordinate amount of nautical phrases in everyday use.
 Here are just a few:

 Under the Weather – This phrase was originally “under the weather bow” and refers to the side of a ship from which the severe weather is hitting it.
 If a crew member was keeping a weather watch this was the least favourite side to keep watch.
 If you were assigned this watch you were known to be under the weather and would finish the watch feeling cold, wet and possibly seasick.
 This phrase now means a person who is feeling ill or sickly.

 Aloof – This word is defined as something or someone that is at a distance, or placed away from a person or area.
-It originates from the old middle English word loof (now spelled luff), which refers to the windward side of a ship.
-If there was a hazard on the windward side a sailor would shout “a loof”.
+It originates from the old middle English word loof (now spelt luff), which refers to the windward side of a ship.
+If there was a hazard on the windward side a sailor would shout “aloof”.
 This would mean to turn away from the hazard and into the wind.